Nonlocality in Continuous-Variable Quantum Networks: Network Nonlocality with Two-Mode Squeezed Vacuum States

 The discussions so far have assumed an idealized setting, where the TMSV states are unaffected by any form of environmental disturbance.
 However, in realistic experimental conditions, the presence of noise is almost unavoidable.
-Now we take into account an example of such imperfection by introducing local thermal noise into the system.
-We investigate how this noise influences the strength of bilocality violation, showing that it generally diminishes the violation and can, in certain regimes, even eliminate it altogether.
+We take into account an example of such imperfection by introducing local thermal noise into the system.
+We explicitly investigate how this noise influences the strength of bilocality violation, showing that it generally diminishes the violation and can, in certain regimes, even eliminate it altogether.
+Our results obtained below can be readily generalized to the n-local network scenario, retaining their characteristic features, since the bilocal network forms the basic building block of both the linear chain and star network configurations.

 Consider the noisy TMSV state,

 where $0\leq p \leq 1$, and $\sum_{n=0}^\infty \gamma_n = \sum_{m=0}^\infty \eta_m = 1$.
 The local thermal noise parameters are given by

 Here, $\beta_i = \frac{1}{k_B T_i}$, representing the inverse temperature of the thermal noise associated with $i$-th mode, $k_B$ is the Boltzmann constant, and the magnitude of the associated energies are assumed to be $1$.